We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 But I guess his office has him on all the cable networks as well.

-Does the president have the authority to use a weaponized drone to kill an American not engaged in combat or on American soil?
+And he quoted, does the president have the authority to use a weaponized drone to kill an American not engaged in combat or on American soil?

 Carney says Holder wrote, the answer is no.

-It was within 10 minutes of this interview ending, by the way, that I saw a little Chiron graphic on TV which said the White House had either responded to Rand Paul or had asked to see him or some such thing.
+It was within 10 minutes of this interview ending, by the way, that I saw a little Chiron graphic on TV where said the White House had either responded to Rand Paul or had asked to see him or some such thing.

 So apparently the news is out that the White House has responded to him.